National Football League: Player and coach awards

 The NFL recognizes a number of awards for its players and coaches at its annual NFL Honors presentation.
 The most prestigious award is the AP Most Valuable Player (MVP) award.
 Other major awards include the AP Offensive Player of the Year, AP Defensive Player of the Year, AP Comeback Player of the Year, and the AP Offensive and Defensive Rookie of the Year awards.
 Another prestigious award is the Walter Payton Man of the Year award, which recognizes a player's off-field work in addition to his on-field performance.
 The NFL Coach of the Year award is the highest coaching award.
-The NFL also gives out weekly awards such as the FedEx Air & Ground NFL Players of the Week and the Pepsi MAX NFL Rookie of the Week awards.
+The NFL also gives out weekly awards such as the FedEx Air & Ground NFL Players of the Week and the Pepsi Zero Sugar NFL Rookie of the Week awards.

 Media coverage

-In the United States, the NFL is televised on eight networks across seven media partners: ESPN/ABC, CBS, Fox, NBC, Prime Video, Netflix, and NFL Network.
+In the United States, the NFL is televised on eight networks across seven media partners: ESPN/ABC/NFL Network, CBS, Fox, NBC, Prime Video, and Netflix.
 The league offers its media rights in packages of games to prospective media partners.
 The packages can vary depending on conference, broadcast time slot, or both.
 CBS televises afternoon games from the AFC package, and Fox carries afternoon games from the NFC package.
 These afternoon games are not carried on all affiliates, as multiple games are being played at once; each network affiliate is assigned one game per time slot, according to a complicated set of rules.
 Since 2011, the league has reserved the right to give Sunday games that, under the contract, would normally air on one network to the other network (known as "flexible scheduling").
-The only way to legally watch a regionally televised game not being carried on the local network affiliates is to purchase NFL Sunday Ticket, the league's out-of-market sports package, which is available through YouTube TV starting with the 2023 season.
-The league also provides NFL RedZone, an omnibus telecast that cuts to the most relevant plays in each game, live as they happen.
+NFL Sunday Ticket, the league's out-of-market sports package, is available through YouTube TV starting with the 2023 season.
+NFL Network also provides NFL RedZone, an omnibus telecast that cuts to live coverage of the most relevant plays in each game.

 In addition to the regional games, the league also has packages of telecasts, mostly in prime time, that are carried nationwide.
 NBC broadcasts the primetime Sunday Night Football package, which includes the Thursday NFL Kickoff game that starts the regular season and a primetime Thanksgiving Day game.
 ESPN is the main broadcaster of the Monday Night Football package with ABC airing select games either exclusively or as a simulcast with ESPN.
 Amazon, through their Prime Video streaming service, is the exclusive carrier of the Thursday Night Football package.
-NFL Network, a U.S. pay cable channel owned by the league itself, broadcasts select games under the NFL Network Exclusive Game Series banner.
-Games under this banner usually consist of NFL International Series games and select Saturday games.
+NFL Network, a U.S. pay cable channel co-owned by both the league and ESPN, broadcasts select games under the NFL Network Exclusive Game Series banner, usually consist of NFL International Series games and select Saturday games.
 In 2023, the NFL occupied the top three rates for a 30-second advertisement: $882,079 for Sunday Night Football, $562,524 for Monday Night Football, and $440,523 for Thursday Night Football.